henridev/computer-systems/chapter-3/linux-command-line-skills.md

 Wed Dec 12 04:32:38 UTC 2018
 ```

-:man_technologist: To execute the most recent iteration of a specific command, type `!` followed by the name of the command and hit **Enter**.
+👨‍💻  To execute the most recent iteration of a specific command, type `!` followed by the name of the command and hit **Enter**.
 For example, to execute the most recent `ls` command:

 ```bash
 sysadmin@localhost:~$ !ls